VDU 23, 27: Bitmaps, sprites, and mouse cursor

 A single sprite can have multiple "frames", referring to different bitmaps.
 (These bitmaps do not need to be the same size.)
 This allows a sprite to include an animation sequence, which can be stepped through one frame at a time, or picked in any order.

 Moving sprites around the screen is done by changing the position of the sprite.
 This can be done either by setting the absolute position of the sprite, or by moving the sprite by a given number of pixels.
 (Sprites are positioned using pixel coordinates, and not by the logical OS coordinate system.)
-In the current sprite system, sprites will not update their position on-screen until either another drawing operation is performed or an explicit VDU 23, 27, 15
+Software sprites will not update their position on-screen until either another drawing operation is performed or an explicit VDU 23, 27, 15

 command is performed.